ungive/loon/api/specification.md

 including the `<base_url>`, `<client_id>`, `<hash>` and `<path>`.
 The actual HTTP request URL should be used.

+Next to caching content responses from clients, empty responses should be cached too, to prevent clients from continuously receiving requests which lead to empty responses.
+It is unlikely that a requests URL for which there is not content ever has valid content again, if it never had content in the first place or if the content was removed by the client.

 ## Protocol

 This section describes the protocol over a websocket connection